Nehonix-Team/ret-compiler/docs/GETTING-STARTED.md

-# Getting Started with Fortify Schema
+# Getting Started with ReliantType

-Welcome to Fortify Schema!
+Welcome to ReliantType!
 This guide will get you up and running in minutes with TypeScript-first validation using interface-native syntax.

 ## 🚀 Installation